apify/apify-docs/sources/academy/glossary/tools/postman.md

 ![A basic outline of Postman's interface](./images/postman-interface.png)

-There are four main sections to get familiar when starting out with Postman:
+Following four sections are essential to get familiar with Postman:

 ### Tabs